Witiko/doctoral-thesis/defense.md

 Now that we have properly represented math information, we need to retrieve it.
 In the picture, you can see the general architecture of a math-aware search engine, where we first index the representations and then allow the user to search for answers using queries.
-This does not seem too different from information retrieval in general, but the devil is in the detail.

-Although math information retrieval also focuses on the retrieval of documents, other *retrieval units* of interest include math formulae and math statements such as definitions, theorems, and proofs.
+This does not seem too different from information retrieval in general.
+However, although math information retrieval also focuses on the retrieval of documents, other *retrieval units* of interest include math formulae and math statements such as definitions, theorems, and proofs.
 Furthermore, the language of mathematics is inherently more structured than natural text, which brings